 But for 20 years, the Revenue Dept didn't enforce this Notification, because shortly after its issue, the BOI referred the matter to the Council of State, which issued the opinion that the Notification was contrary to the prescription in Section 31 of the Investment Promotion Act, which prescribes exemption from corporate tax for each individual BOI-promoted project.

-And whilst shortly thereafter, the BOI again referred the matter to the Council of State, which again issued its opinion in favor of the BOI, this time, with the Board of Taxation's backing, the Revenue Department started to enforce its Notification.
+And whilst shortly thereafter, the BOI again referred the matter to the Council of State, that again issued its opinion in favor of the BOI, this time, with the Board of Taxation's backing, the Revenue Department started to enforce its Notification.

 If you are a company with a BOI-promoted project, Sherrings should like you to note that the Council of State's opinion cannot be used to mitigate any corporate income tax liability that may be imposed by the Revenue Department under its Notification dated 5 February 2520.